DigitaltInnovationscenter/JobblaBot/README.md

 Go to https://jobtechdev.se/docs/apis/jobsearch/ and Request an API-KEY (https://apirequest.jobtechdev.se/)

-After you have key open the Cred file again and create a variable called Api and paste your apikey there
+After you have a key, open the Cred file again and create a variable called Api and paste your apikey there

+In the Cred file add 2 Variables azureQNASITE and azureQNAToken

+azureQNASITE add the site, Should look something like this https://test.azurewebsites.net/qnamaker/knowledgebases/213ter13123/generateAnswer

+azureQNAToken add
+    'Authorization': 'EndpointKey add your own key',
+    'Content-type': 'application/json'

 Restart the program and it should now work